ElementsProject/lightning/doc/lightning-splice.7.md

 ```

 This example splices 10,000,000 sats into channel and requests your peer also
 add 10,000,000 sats to the channel.
-If they fee they demand is over 1% the
+If they fee they demand is over 1% or the lease
-operation will be aborted.
-Whatever lease fee they do charge will come out of
+amount is too small the operation will be aborted.
+Whatever lease fee they do
-the 10,000,000 sats going into the channel balance.
-The onchain fee will be paid
+charge will come out of the 10,000,000 sats going into the channel balance.
+The
-by taking extra funds out of the onchain wallet.
+onchain fee will be paid by taking extra funds out of the onchain wallet.

 Lease requests do not need to combined with splicing in funds but you must pay
 the onchain fee from somewhere.
 One simple location to take the fees from is